-This work has also shown that the MFA-FV is a substantially better representation than the classical FV when the observations \boldsymbol{x} are feature vectors produced by a deep convolutional neural network (CNN).
-As far as we know, this is the state of the art representation for scene classification.
-However, [6] did not integrate the MFA-FV in the network computation.
-This prevents end-to-end training and the tuning of the network to the scene classification task.
-Since end to end training is an important reason for the recent success of the deep CNN architecture, it appears natural to pursue this integration.
+(4) This work has also shown that the MFA-FV is a substan-(5) tially better representation than the classical FV when the observations x are feature vectors produced by a deep conwhere p(c) is the probability of component c and this com-volutional neural network (CNN).
+As far as we know, this However, [6] did not integrate the MFA-FV in the network The MFA can be learned with a EM algorithm, which is computation.
+This prevents end-to-end training and the tundiscussed in [8].
+This iterates between an expectation step ing of the network to the scene classification task.
+Since end that computes expected values for the hidden class c and to end training is an important reason for the recent success factors z variables, and a maximization step that updates of the deep CNN architecture, it appears natural to pursue